 Examples of global languages that often fall into this category are English, French, Mandarin Chinese and Spanish.
 By covering these major languages (and others), a company can safeguard that its website and services are accessible to as large of a portion of the global population as possible — without having to translate into every language on Earth, which really isn’t feasible.

 Localization, on the other hand, is about digging deeper into a specific language, and its regional dialects and idiosyncrasies.
-For example, a website or document translated into Chinese could be localized to fit the specific Shanghainese dialect (or language) spoken in Shanghai.
-A web portal translated from English into Latin American Spanish could be localized to fit the distinct needs in Argentina, taking into account local lexical variations, idioms and other aspects of Argentine Spanish (or Rioplatense Spanish, with its heavy influence of Neapolitan Italian) not present in, say Mexican Spanish, or the various dialects comprising Colombian Spanish.
+For example, a website or document translated into Chinese could be localized to fit the specific Shanghainese dialect opens in a new window (or language) spoken in Shanghai.
+A web portal translated from English into Latin American Spanish could be localized to fit the distinct needs in Argentina, taking into account local lexical variations, idioms and other aspects of Argentine Spanish (or Rioplatense Spanish opens in a new window, with its heavy influence of Neapolitan Italian) not present in, say Mexican Spanish, or the various dialects comprising Colombian Spanish.

 Don’t underestimate the value of local translation services when diving into the nuances of regional localization and hyperlocal marketing, which can help your business’s brand reach even deep into specific linguistic and consumer markets.